IBM-Bluemix-Docs/va/va_index.md

 </p>

-## Reviewing a vulnerability report by using the GUI
+## Reviewing a vulnerability report
 {: #va_reviewing}

 Before you deploy an image, you can review its Vulnerability Advisor report for details about any vulnerable packages and nonsecure app settings.
+{:shortdesc}

+If vulnerabilities exist and you do not fix them, those issues can impact the security of containers that are built with that image.
+However, you can continue to use an image that has security and configuration issues in a container.

+### Reviewing a vulnerability report by using the GUI
+{: #va_reviewing_gui}

+You can review the security of Docker images that are stored in your namespaces in {{site.data.keyword.registrylong_notm}} by using the GUI.
 {:shortdesc}

 1. Log in to {{site.data.keyword.Bluemix_notm}}.
 2. Click **Catalog**.